baileyvanwormer/baileyvanwormer/README.md

 Check out my App Projects below!

 ## Happ
-Technologies used:
+Developed using...
 - SwiftUI
 - Mapkit
 - Firebase Cloud Storage
-- Firebase Auth.
+- Firebase Auth

 Happ allows users to post and find social events.
 - Users can post event pins on the public map using an action sheet brought up by the "+" button in the bottom right corner
 - Pins on the map are tappable and pull up event information.